m1kra/PDDTask1/README.md

 and then computes clusters for varius sets of parameters (length of shingles, binary / count of occurance vectors).
 After the program finishes it produces one artifact - report.md file, which contains the report.

-This report can also be wied in realtime in log files.
+This report can also be viewed in realtime in log files.
 They are accessible at the the addres:

 ```
 http://192.168.69.2:8088/cluster/app/<APP_ID>